SMART living and clever storage ideas

 2. Forget around bed storage - go for in bed storage

-This DREAMZONE® GOLD D100 2d Ottoman is an elegant solution with integrated storage space where summer duvets can be stored during the winter.
+Divan bases with drawers are an elegant solution with integrated storage space where summer duvets can be stored during the winter.
 In general, it is a great idea to get multi-purpose furniture for your home.

 If you can’t do without around bed storage, a wall shelf can be the perfect bedside table.
 They don’t take up any floor space and they make room for books, glasses and smartphones.

-3. Go through your wardobe
+3. Go through your wardrobe

 Many people keep their clothes in the bedroom.
 However, you don’t have to get a large wardrobe to fit clothes and underwear.
 The JENNET clothes rack can be used for shirts, pants, and dresses.
 You can store the rest of your clothes in a chest of drawers.